skycoin/skywire/mainnet_rules.md

 ### Transportability

-It is not required that a visor run any service, such as a vpn or socks5 proxy server, whichpermitsdirect access tothe internet from yor ip address.
+It is not required that a visor run any service, such as a vpn or socks5 proxy server, which permits direct access to the internet from your ip address.
 However, it is required that the visor is able to act as a hop along a route.
-A module is active at runtime which checks that transports may be established to that visor - the visor crates a dmsg transport to itself every few minutes to ensure transportability.
-If it's not possible to create a dmsg transport to the same visor after three attempts,the visor will shut down automatically. **It is expected that the visor will be restarted by a process control mechanism if the visor shuts down for any reason.** In the officially supported linux packages, systemd will restart the visor if it stops; regardless of the exit status of the process.
+A module is active at runtime which checks that transports may be established to that visor - the visor creates a dmsg transport to itself every few minutes to ensure transportability.
+If it's not possible to create a dmsg transport to the same visor after three attempts,the visor will shut down automatically.
+**It is expected that the visor will be restarted by a process control mechanism if the visor shuts down for any reason.** In the officially supported linux packages, systemd will restart the visor if it stops; regardless of the exit status of the process.

 ### Transport setup node

 Previously, the transport setup node was run continuously as part of the reward system to ensure that visors were responding as expected to transport setup-node requests.
 However, there were intermittent issues with reliability of the results ; because there is no caching mechanism for responsiveness to transport setup-node requests as there exists for uptime.

 Currently, the transport setup-nodes which are configured for the visor are included in the survey and verified as an eligibility requirement for rewards by the reward system.